-In July 1901 the Commercial Club hired William Church Whitner to survey all the roads that would be affected.
-The plan was to have replacement roads in place before the Catawba Lake came into being tion from the river banks and created new channels.
+In July 1901 the Commercial Club hired William Church Whitner of Rock Hill to survey all the roads that would be effected.
+The plan was to have replacement roads in place before the Catawba Lake came into being.

-A very large flood, or freshet, occurred in August 1901.
-By that time, timber interests upriver in North Carolina's Catawba valley had stripped the countryside of every tree within reach.
-There was no thought of reforestation.
-Tremendous acreage was barren.
+One of the big floods, or freshets, occurred in August 1901.
+Upriver in North Carolina's Catawba Valley timber interests had stripped the countryside of every tree within their reach with no thought of reforestation.
+A tremendous acreage lay barren.
 There was open warfare between timber men and farmers.

 Forest fires burned out the undergrowth.
-When a great deal of rain fell in Western North Carolina in July 1901, the land had no defense.
-The freshet tore vegeta-

-All up and down the river (as far south as Camden), corn fields were washed away completely.
+When a great deal of rain fell in western North Carolina in July 1901, the land had no defense.
+The freshet tore vegetation from the river banks and created new channels.
+All up and down the river (as far south as Camden, S. C.) corn fields were washed away completely.
 Sand filled wheat fields 3 or 4 feet deep.

-At Rock Hill the Catawba current ran 10 mph, which was called a "terrific and harmful pace."
-It was the highest volume anyone remembered.
+At Rock Hill the Catawba current ran 10 miles per hour, which was called a "terrific and harmful pace".
+It was the higest volume within memory.
 Many farmers lost all their crops.
-The farmers' crop losses and the offer to buy their land at decent prices was more important to the farmers than the promise of electric power.
+The farmer's crop losses and the offer to buy their land at decent prices was more important to the farmers than the promise of electric power.

-The floods and deforestation of 1901 caused E.W.
-Myers of the U.S. Geological Survey to call for the establishment of Appalachian Park in order to protect trees, but nothing was done until 1931 when the Great Smokies National Park was established.
-By that time, however, most of the flooding had been curbed by the building of numerous electric power dams on the river with their large holding basins
+The floods and deforestation of 1901 caused E. W. Myers of the U. S. Geological Survey to call for the establishment of Appalachian Park in order to protect trees but nothing was done until 1931 when the Great Smokies National Park was established.
+By that time, however, most of the flooding had been curbed by the building of numerous electric power dams on the river with their large holding basins.

-Before the India Hook dam could be built, the river bed had to be surveyed to find its contours and the nature of underlying rock.
-This was another task of W.C.
-Whitner, who, besides being a surveyor, was the engineer who built the first electric power plant in the world at Anderson.
+Before the India Hook dam could be built the river bed had to be surveyed to find its contours and the nature of underlying rock.
+This was another task of W. C. Whitner, who, besides being a surveyor was the engineer who built the first electric power plant in the world at Anderson, SC.
 Whitner had married Catherine Roddey, daughter of Capt.
 W. Lyle Roddey, one of Rock Hill's business leaders, and was an initial investor in the India Hook dam-building project.

 Whitner donned a diving helmet and goggles and personally mapped the river bottom.
-The mud and flooding nearly defeated him, but the final construction, which took three years, was an engineering marvel that paved the way for more dams and the eventual industrialization of numerous towns in the Catawba River valley.
+The mud and flooding nearly defeated him but the final construction, which took three years to build, was an engineering marvel that paved the way for more dams and the eventual industrialization of numerous towns in the Catawba River valley.